 The major characteristics of consciousness are alertness and being oriented to place and time.
 Alertness means that you are able to respond appropriately to the people and things around you.
-You are oriented when you know who you are, where you are, where you live, and what time it is.
+Being oriented to place and time means that you know who you are, where you are, where you live, and what time it is.

 When consciousness is decreased, your ability to remain awake, aware, and oriented is impaired.
 Impaired consciousness is a medical emergency.

 The brain is the main organ responsible for maintaining consciousness.
 Your brain requires certain amounts of oxygen and glucose in order to function properly.

 Many substances you consume can affect your brain chemistry.
 These substances can help to maintain or decrease consciousness.
 For example, caffeine is a stimulant, which means that it raises your levels of brain activity.
 Caffeine can be found in many foods you eat every day, such as coffee, soda, and chocolate.
 On the other hand, painkillers and tranquilizers make you drowsy.
 This side effect for these substances is a form of impaired consciousness.